-The deadline for abstract submission has been extended until July 13, 2021.
+The deadline for abstract submission has been extended to August 25.
 The abstract should be 350 words or less and may include one image.
 To submit an abstract, please review the Overview of the Peer-Review Process.
 Once you have read through the program information, please sign in or create a new FTI account: https://www.facadetectonics.org/account/login and navigate to New Abstract where you can complete the submission form.

 At least one author of each accepted paper must register for the conference and pay the discounted author’s registration fee.

-September 20, 2022 – submission of oral presentation slide deck
+September 20, 2024 – submission of oral presentation slide deck and presentation recording

-Events are being planned preceding, during and following the Congress itself as part of Facades Week from October 10-14, 2022.
+Events are being planned preceding, during and following the Congress itself as part of Facades Week from October 7-11, 2024.
 These may include receptions, dinners and tours, to be announced.
 The Institute will also conduct a meeting of its Board of Directors and host various committee meetings the day preceding the Congress.
 A limited hotel room block will be reserved for registered participants.
+Keep in mind that the University of Utah is located in Salt Lake City, a beautiful city surrounded by stunning national parks presenting many opportunities for extending your stay.
 More information will be provided as event planning progresses.
 Follow our SKINS newsletter for new developments.
-A website for the Facade Tectonics 2022 World Congress website will be announced towards the end of 2021.

 Please email any questions to the FTI team at firstname.lastname@example.org.